Click here to return to the E-Government Services start page

 Is there really a sewer system in the lake?
 Is that safe?

 Yes.
-It's a very unique and elegantly engineered design that was installed in the 1920's before the lake was filled.
+It's a uniquely engineered design that was installed in the 1920's before the lake was filled.
 Over 50 manholes were placed around the perimeter of the lakeshore, each leading to a system of large cast-iron pipes that are mostly buried in the lake bed.
 The system collects wastewater from over 600 homes and businesses and directs it to the sewer treatment plant just east of the dam.
 It's an elegant solution for the mountains because it utilizes gravity and the wastewater cannot leak into the lake--the pressure of the lake water prevents anything from escaping the pipes.
 As the pipe joints deteriorate, however, lake water does leak into the system.
 In 2010 and 2011, a team of commercial divers sealed all the accessible joints and eliminated over half a million gallons a day of lake water leakage.

 Where can I swim in Lake Lure?

-One of the most unique aspects of our community is our beach at the lake, surrounded by our beautiful mountain range.
-The beach is open from Memorial Day to Labor Day and is a great way to spend a hot summer day.
-It also includes a water-park, picnic area and a nice, covered shelter for rent.
 Bear in mind that it is unlawful (and unsafe) to swim in Lake Lure off the shore of any town-owned property, except at the town-owned beach.
 No person shall swim farther than 50 feet from the shore of Lake Lure, unless accompanied by an observer in a boat, or it is a marked-off area permitted by town regulations.

 What are the main rules I need to know for boating on Lake Lure?